centau/ecr/docs/api/Registry.md

 - **Details**

-    Will automatically created the context entity if it does not already exist.
+    Will automatically create the context entity if it does not already exist.

 --------------------------------------------------------------------------------